anywhichway/lmdb-index/README.md

 * The major version will be zero.
 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-05-22 v0.11.3 Enhanced documentation.
+Added unit tests.
+Resolved the underlying issue related to `db.index`, it will no longer be deprecated.

 2023-05-21 v0.11.2 Enhanced documentation.
 Addressed/documented underlying issues with `lmdb`: https://github.com/kriszyp/lmdb-js/issues/235 and https://github.com/kriszyp/lmdb-js/issues/234.